-The perennial stalk producing ramie plant has been cultivated in eastern Asia for fibre since prehistoric times.
-Growing 3-8 feet high, with heart-shaped leaves, the plant’s fibre was used in fabric in ancient Egypt and was known in Europe during the middle Ages.
+Ramie fibre the perennial stalk producing plant has been cultivated in eastern Asia for fibre since prehistoric times.
+The plant 3-8 feet high, with heart-shaped leaves, the plant’s texture was used in the fabric in ancient Egypt and was known in Europe during the Middle Ages.
 Ramie fibre did not achieve importance in the West until the 1930s.
-Because of its desirable properties, including strength and durability, ramie has frequently been promoted as a textile fibre of great potential.
+Because of its desirable properties, including strength and durability, ramie frequently promoted as a textile fibre of great potential.

 TEXTILE FIBRE OVERVIEW